 - Lemon Juice & Zest - Zest and juice from one whole lemon.
 You can omit the zest if you're using store-bought lemon juice

-- Vegan Butter - You can substitute with olive oil if necessary.
-I recommend Earth Balance Vegan Butter
+- Butter - I recommend Earth Balance Vegan Butter or a good quality salted European butter.

 - White Wine - Try to find a dry white wine.
 Only a small amount is used here, so don't worry if you don't have any or can't use alcohol.
 Omit if necessary.